 Of particular concern is DOC's promotion of a study by longtime anti-circumcision activist Morten Frisch.
 DOC claims that the study shows that "circumcised boys may have a greater risk of developing autism spectrum disorder before age ten and a higher risk for infantile autism before age five."

 This alarming statement ignores the study's several deficiencies.
 Frisch cited a study that examined a link between autism and Tylenol usage, not circumcision.
 Frisch equated displaying a painful reaction with experiencing a pain reaction.
 He admitted that there were significant cultural differences between the circumcised Muslims boys and the uncircumcised Danish boys.
 Finally, DOC ignored the author's caveat that "no firm conclusions should be drawn at this point."
 The CDC noted that the many methodological and analytic concerns makes "the findings suspect."

 Doctor is the second most trusted profession in the United States - second only to nursing.
 Parents trust medical professionals to provide accurate, unbiased, sober, and scientifically valid information and advice.
 We trust them with our lives and the lives of our children.

-Doctors Opposing Circumcision is a sham organization that betrays the faith and trust that Americans have for the medical establishment.
-George Denniston should change his organization's name to "Doctors Opposing Medicine".
-Not because DOC advocates against circumcision.
-Because they promote the same false, misleading, and hysterical "intactofacts" as other anti-circumcision groups.
+Doctors Opposing Circumcision is a sham organization that betrays and exploits our faith and trust in the medical establishment.
+George Denniston should change the name to "Doctors Opposing Medicine".
+The problem is not that DOC advocates against circumcision.
+The problem is that DOC promotes the same false, misleading, and hysterical "intactofacts" as other anti-circumcision groups.

 At its core there is no meaningful distinction between DOC and other intactivist groups.
 As a former Pentagon official put it, "You can put a lot of lipstick on a pig, but it's still a pig."